northeastern-rc/rc-public-documentation/docs/source/faq.md

 An **interactive job** is any process that is run at the command line prompt, generally used for developing code or testing job scripts.
 Interactive jobs should only be run in an interactive development session, which are requested through the srundev command.
 As soon as the necessary compute resources are available, the job scheduler will start the interactive session.

-- View the Interactive Development & Testing documentation page A **GUI job** uses HiPerGator compute resources to run an application, but displays the application’s graphical user interface (GUI) to the local client computer.
+- View the Interactive Development & Testing documentation page A **GUI job** uses the cluster compute resources to run an application, but displays the application’s graphical user interface (GUI) to the local client computer.
 GUI sessions are also managed by the job scheduler, but require additional software to be installed on the client side computer.

 - View the GUI Programs documentation page
 ::::